neckberg/hashdown/README.md

 Literals can be nested within literals.
 Each level of nesting is designated with an additional tick mark (<code>\`</code>):
 <pre lang="md"><code>
 ```
-# This is a literal
+# This is a literal, designated by 3 tick marks

 ````
-# this is a nested literal
+# this is a nested literal, designated by 4 tick marks

 `````
-# this is a doubly nested literal
+# this is a doubly nested literal, designated by 5 tick marks

 `````
 ````